Cray-HPE/docs-csm/install/common-pre-install/pre-installation-cpi.md

     tmpfs          /var/lib/containers/storage      tmpfs     auto,nodev,nosuid,size=64g     0 0
    ```

-   Ensure that `tmpfs` is large enough as almost 31 GB of data will be placed in `/var/lib/containers/storage` during install csm services step.
-Incase `tmpfs` is small, then use the following command:
+   Ensure that `tmpfs` is large enough as almost 31 GB of data will be placed in `/var/lib/containers/storage` during the install CSM services step.
+If `tmpfs` is small, to increase the `tmpfs` capacity use the following command:

    ```bash
     LABEL=PITDATA  /var/www/ephemeral               ext4      noauto,noatime                0 2